-Maine Coons are often compared to dogs and here are a few reasons why:
+Maine Coons are often compared to dogs, and here are a few reasons why:

 - They need plenty of attention from people they know and enjoy.

-- These highly intelligent creatures will work hard learning tricks and following commands in exchange for hearty rewards, like treats or kitty food!
+- These highly intelligent creatures will work hard, learning tricks and following commands in exchange for hearty rewards, like treats or kitty food!

-Black Maine Coon cats are often still seen as unlucky and not good luck.
+Black Maine Coon cats are often seen as unlucky and not good luck.
 This myth is old, with no connection to the majestic creatures!
 Their black fur, which makes them look like little pieces of the night sky, should be enough for you to adopt one!

 The Black Maine Coon’s Incredible Intelligence

-- Feed your new cat a high-protein diet – While any cat will thrive on a balanced diet, Maine Coons need a special diet that is high in protein.
+- Feed your new cat a high-protein diet – While any cat will thrive on a balanced diet, Maine Coons need a special diet high in protein.
 You can buy this diet in specific flavors or as canned food.